Randall Mann: Publications and critical reception

-Mann's poems have appeared in numerous periodicals—including The Kenyon Review, The New Republic, The Paris Review, Poetry, and The Washington Post—and he has published four full-length poetry collections.
+Mann's poems have appeared in numerous periodicals including The Kenyon Review, The New Republic, The Paris Review, Poetry, and The Washington Post, and he has published six full-length poetry collections.
 His first collection, Complaint in the Garden, published by Zoo Press in 2004, won the 2003 Kenyon Review Prize in Poetry.
-Mann's next collection, Breakfast with Thom Gunn, published by the University of Chicago Press in 2009, was praised by the Los Angeles Times: "craft and bravura mix well" and "the clarity startles."
+Mann's next collection, Breakfast with Thom Gunn, published by the University of Chicago Press in 2009, was praised by the Los Angeles Times: "craft and bravura mix well" and "the clarity startles".
 The book was named a finalist for the California Book Award and the Lambda Literary Award for Gay Poetry.
 Mann's next two collections were published by Persea Books.
-Straight Razor, published in 2013, was described by the Los Angeles Times as full of "breathtaking honesty," and was named a best poetry book of the year by the Kansas City Star and a finalist for the Lambda Literary Award.
+Straight Razor, published in 2013, was described by the Los Angeles Times as full of "breathtaking honesty", was named a best poetry book of the year by the Kansas City Star, and a finalist for the Lambda Literary Award.
 Proprietary, published in 2017, was a finalist for the 2018 Lambda Literary Award and the Northern California Book Award.
 In a review of Proprietary, Tess Taylor on NPR's All Things Considered said that "Mann imagines anew what it means to connect or to feel at a loss in the age of the Internet"; Nathan Blansett in The Kenyon Review wrote that "Proprietary shows Mann at his most incisive"; and Walter Holland, writing in Lambda Literary, wrote "Mann's work should be admired for its ferocity, its craft, and its unabashedly gay point of view."

 Mann is also the co-author of the textbook Writing Poems, Seventh Edition, published by Pearson Longman in 2007.

 Honors and awards

-In 2004, Mann was named to the OUT 100 list by OUT Magazine.
+In 2004, Mann was named to the OUT 100 list by Out magazine.
 He was named a Laureate of the San Francisco Public Library in 2010.
-In 2013, he received the J. Howard and Barbara M. J. Wood Prize from Poetry Magazine.
+In 2013, he received the J. Howard and Barbara M. J. Wood Prize from Poetry magazine.